DIRECTOR | PRODUCER | CAMERA

-Par’s work as a filmmaker has placed him in many roles—director, writer, producer, editor, and cinematographer.
+Par Parekh‘s work as a filmmaker has placed him in many roles—director, writer, producer, editor, and cinematographer.
 Par recently made his narrative directorial debut with the short THE HAPPY, which will premiere at SeriesFest in June 2019.
 He produced and co-wrote Benh Zeitlin’s GLORY AT SEA, winner of the Wholphin Best Short Film Award at SXSW, and edited Dana O’Keefe’s short narrative THE NEW YORKIST, which was in competition at Tribeca Film Festival.
 He’s also produced and shot short documentaries for the Haitian Government to present at the World Economic Forum.
 Par edited a feature-length documentary about Cameron Crowe’s film ALOHA.
 Before his documentary and narrative work, Par spent a decade creating promotional videos for such musical talents as Beyoncé and Willie Nelson, and fashion clients such as Bergdorf Goodman, Neiman Marcus, and Macy’s.
-He is represented by Artists First.
+A recipient of the inaugural PBS/Firelight William Greaves Production Fund, Par’s debut feature documentary SISTER ÚNA LIVED A GOOD DEATH will premiere on Independent Lens in 2023.
+He was named one of Austin Film Festival’s 20 Screenwriters To Watch in 2020, and is represented by Artists First.